Tucker Carlson, downplaying Russia-Ukraine conflict, urges Americans to ask, ‘Why do I hate Putin?’

 “It may be worth asking yourself, since it is getting pretty serious, what is this really about?
 Why do I hate Putin so much?” he said on his Tuesday night show.
 “Has Putin ever called me a racist?
 Has he threatened to get me fired for disagreeing with him?”

-Carlson, who has been accused of being “one of the biggest cheerleaders for Russia” during the conflict, asked viewers on his top-rated Fox News show a series of questions about whether Putin had promoted “racial discrimination” in schools, made fentanyl, attempted “to snuff out Christianity,” or, bizarrely, ate dogs.
+Carlson, who has been accused of being “one of the biggest cheerleaders for Russia” during the conflict, asked viewers on his top-rated Fox News show a series of questions about whether Putin had promoted “racial discrimination” in schools, made fentanyl, attempted “to snuff out Christianity” or eaten dogs.

 “These are fair questions, and the answer to all of them is ‘no.’ Vladimir Putin didn’t do any of that,” he said.
 “So, why does permanent Washington hate him so much?”